Drive sales on autopilot with ecommerce-focused features

 List segmentation uses WordPress user data, WooCommerce purchase history, and custom fields to target different subscribers.

-Front-end management lets subscribers update preferences and view archives without accessing your admin area.
+Front-end management lets subscribers update their own preferences and view archives without accessing your admin area.
 The queue system sends emails in batches to avoid server timeouts on shared hosting.

 Pros